-Students who do well enough on this course should be able to progress on to either our Statistics course or Statistics with Medical Applications course.
-Unfortunately, the Graduate Certificate isn't suitable for students who want to do the Statistics with Financial Mathematics course.
+Students who perform well on this programme can progress on to either our Statistics MSc or Statistics with Medical Applications MSc.
+Unfortunately, the Graduate Certificate isn't suitable for students who want to study the Statistics with Financial Mathematics MSc.

 Related: MSc Statistics courses

 To be considered for September 2017 entry, the deadline for receipt of complete applications including all references, transcripts and other required documentation is 18th August 2017.

 Applications must be supported by two references, including an academic reference if possible.

 If you would like to know anything more about the course, visit the following pages or e-mail email@example.com.

 You can also visit us throughout the year:

 This nine month part-time distance learning programme covers the relevant first year undergraduate mathematics, and the relevant first and second year probability and statistical theory.
 You only have to be in Sheffield for the exams in early June.

 You will be given directed reading and exercises from standard text books.
 There may also be tailored course material available online.
 Sheffield lecturers will give you feedback and comments on your work, and they'll be available to discuss it with you.

 Follow the link below to see an example of how the Graduate Certificate material is delivered.